meditationstuff/protocol_1/index.md

 * 20220711:

 See: <a href="#void-nothingness-cessations-nibanna-stub-scratch">void (nothingness, cessation(s), nibbana, nirvana [stub/&#8203;scratch]</a>

+* pre 20240426a:

+lots of non-model-breaking meditation stuff, illness and no meditation for months, more non-model-breaking meditation stuff

+* pre 20240426b:

+possibly want to add something here

+* 20240426

+ For months and months prior up in there: Lots of jaw, neck, tongue, throat, sleep, breathing stuff (over many, many night and mornings—effortlessness, discomfort tolerance, patience, allowing, non-control, surrender, many somatic puzzles, “volitional unraveling puzzles,” always ultimately via effortlessness and spontaneity, and leading-edge lightest-gentle-touch-fear puzzles \[ditto]).
+No history/evidence of childhood or adult sleep apnea though some childhood mouth breathing and childhood insomnia.
+Maybe some airway resistance syndrome?
+Partial mystery (because some of this has to be from the prior force-y stuff), so far, anyway.

 [<a href="#192ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]